honeycrux/GigaChader/README.md

 See `backend/routes/(example-of-media-upload).ts` as an example for defining a route that needs to handle image uploading.

 ### Backend: Database Model & Migration
 To change the database model, change the prisma model file (`backend/prisma/schema.prisma`).
 Then, update the code type definition by running `npx prisma generate`, and update the database schema by running `npx prisma db push`.
+(Commands have to be run on the backend.)

 [Other tips for working with Prisma+MongoDB](https://www.prisma.io/docs/orm/overview/databases/mongodb/)